adamvest/SIG-Experiment/README.md

 # Machine Learning/Deep Learning SIG-Experiments

-A repository some code samples used in my ML/DL SIG lectures through the UofL chapter of the ACM
+A repository containing some code samples used in my ML/DL SIG lectures through the UofL chapter of the ACM